Lost idol - New wave of Myanmar youth activists look beyond Suu Kyi

 According to free speech organization Athan, which means 'Voice' in Burmese, 44 journalists and 142 activists have faced trial since the Suu Kyi government took power.

+They include Reuters reporters Wa Lone, 32, and Kyaw Soe Oo, 28, who were sentenced to seven years in prison in September after being convicted of breaking the colonial era Official Secrets Act.

+The journalists are appealing their conviction to the country's High Court, citing evidence of a police set-up and lack of proof of a crime.
+Suu Kyi said in September their jailing had nothing to do with freedom of expression.
+The government says Myanmar's court's are independent.

-The group's founder, poet and activist Maung Saung Kha, is one of them.
-He was also among the protesters charged alongside Thinzar Shun Lei Yi in May.
+Athan's founder, poet and activist Maung Saung Kha, was among the protesters charged alongside Thinzar Shun Lei Yi in May.
 Four months later, in September, they both helped organise another demonstration, this time for free speech.

 Facing the crowd, Maung Saung Kha – who is still an NLD member – donned the orange shirt traditionally worn by his party's lawmakers and draped a green jacket resembling military garb over it.
 Armed with a copy of the state-run daily newspaper The Mirror, he began beating journalists gathered nearby.